5-HTP Review - Does This Amino Acid Work?

 A successful weight-loss journey starts with the right supplement.
 So, we suggest going with a product that’s not connected to harmful side effects, but consists of clinically-tested ingredients that have been shown to work and are backed by positive customer comments.

-Among the best products we’ve seen in 2016 is one called Leptigen.
+Among the best products we’ve seen this year is one called Leptigen.
 The supplement packs four clinically-tested ingredients connected to weight-loss, which have been shown to help accelerate metabolism and jump start fat loss.
 There’s chatter about people seeing great results, not experiencing harmful side effects.

 Also, the company that makes Leptigen is confident in their supplement, so they’re offering a Special Trial Offer.

 5-HTP - What You Should KnowOver the counter supplements of 5-HTP have been available since 1994.
 The principle behind 5-HTP for weight loss is that it seems to have a marked effect on the chemical Serotonin which is naturally produced in the brain.
 Serotonin plays an intricate part in the mechanisms of sleep, mood and hunger.
 5-HTP has been used in studies to help people in the fight against obesity.
 One study concluded that 5-HTP reduced the total number of daily calories without the participants putting forth any effort to lose weight.
 The average weight loss was three pounds over the course of five weeks.
 A second study involved a six week period without dietary restriction which produced a marked increase in weight loss in the individuals who took the supplement verses those who were given a placebo.
 The average weight loss in the group was over 10 pounds for those taking the supplement.
 The conclusion of the study was that 5-HTP's action on the satiety center of the brain caused users to take in fewer calories at meals, causing a reduction in weight.